 The proposal should include an overview of the composition and selection process for the governing board, including an articulation of autonomy from conflicts of interest.
 The preparation of board members and board policies should be specified.
-The school also should describe the process it uses to develop policies and procedures to address all applicable state and federal laws for which it must be compliant.
-A list of governing authority members, governing authority members and disclosure information must be provided in Appendix 10.
+The school also should describe the process it will use to develop policies and procedures to address all applicable state and federal laws for which it must be compliant.
+A list of governing authority members, founding members and disclosure information must be provided in Appendix 10.
 See Appendix 10 for additional details.

-- The school explains the composition and selection process for the governing board. - The composition and selection process ensure adequate expertise to perform board responsibilities to meet the requirements of the Ohio Revised Code. - The school explains how the board was designed to support the overall mission and vision of the community school. - The school clearly articulates the autonomy of all governing board members from the sponsor, the operator and any other potential conflicts of interest. - The school provides evidence of the board's preparation and practice. - The school details the training the board already has received. - The school details the training the board still needs, as well as when and how it will receive that training. - The school provides evidence of current strong board practices, including the development and implementation of conflicts of interest policies. - The school provides an overview of the conflicts of interest training all governing authority members complete (method of training, frequency and when training occurs). - The school describes the board's financial and transparency processes. - The school describes the process it uses to draft, develop and adopt policies and procedures in accordance with all state and federal laws. - The school dedicates ample time to the development of policies for all applicable laws and rules. - The process includes board resolution.
+- The school explains the composition and selection process for the governing board. - The composition and selection process ensure adequate expertise to perform board responsibilities to meet the requirements of the Ohio Revised Code. - The school explains how the board was designed to support the overall mission and vision of the community school. - The school clearly articulates the autonomy of all governing board members from the sponsor, the operator and any other potential conflicts of interest. - The school provides evidence of the board's preparation and practice. - The school details the training the board already has received. - The school details the training the board still needs, as well as when and how it will receive that training. - The school provides evidence of current strong board practices, including the development and implementation of conflict of interest policies. - The school describes the board's financial and transparency processes. - The school describes the process it will use to draft, develop and adopt policies and procedures in accordance with all state and federal laws. - The school dedicates ample time to the development of policies for all applicable laws and rules. - The process includes board resolution.